Financing SDG 6

 Financing Sustainable Development Goal 6 to ensure water and sanitation for all by 2030

-By 2025, Water.org aspires to change 60 million lives with access to safe water and sanitation.
+By 2030, Water.org aspires to change 200 million lives with access to safe water or sanitation.
 To do this, Water.org joins forces with others to increase financing for water and sanitation, including partnering directly with institutions that serve the base of the economic pyramid, partnering to accelerate impact, and strengthening the enabling environment with and through others.

 Closing the financing gap for water and sanitation — Water.org and WaterEquity's current efforts to increase access to safe water and sanitation